TehBrian/TehBrian/PROJECTS.md

 [**NoBedExplosions**][nbe]

-> Allow sleeping in the nether or the end, or just completely disable it, with configurable messages!
+> Fully control bed and respawn anchor functionality across all worlds, including allowing sleep in the nether or end!

 [**ChatTest**][ct]